ElevatorProject/Back-End/README.md

 * [jQuery] - Javascript library for "write less do more"
 * [Angular] - A framework and lets you extend HTML syntax
-* [Node.js] - Dependency Management
+* [Node.js] - Node.js is a JavaScript runtime environment that is useful for servers
-* [postgresSQL] - Used to generate RSS Feeds
+* [postgresSQL] - Object-relational database system
-* [Javascript] - Used to generate RSS Feeds

-NOTE:
+## Notes

 - Library: a collection of functions which are useful when writing web apps.
 Your code is in charge and it calls into the library when it sees fit.
 E.g., jQuery.
-- FrameworkS: a particular implementation of a web application, where your code fills in the details.
+- Frameworks: a particular implementation of a web application, where your code fills in the details.
 The framework is in charge and it calls into your code when it needs something app specific.
 E.g., durandal, ember, etc.